Support us

 You will be expected to provide the finished text of your book when approaching agents or publisher's, only include images if their guidelines say that you should.

 Most (but not all) publishers will only accept submissions from agents.
-You can normally find out whether publishers accept unsolicited submissions via their websites or their listings on sites like Writers & Artists(this will open in a new window).
+You can normally find out whether publishers accept unsolicited submissions via their websites or their listings on sites like Writers & Artists(this link will open in a new window).

 There’s no magic answer here, but there are some things you can do to increase your chances.
 Check out our tips for submitting to an agent.